CroydonLibraryCodeClub/croydonlibrarycodeclub.github.io/README.md

 Create a USB key with an MX linux ISO on it, I used [MX-23.3_x64](https://mxlinux.org/download-links/) and [Rufus](https://rufus.ie/) on Windows or the built in USB creator on Linux.

-Reboot the laptop and mash the F2 key with the Fn button held down to get into the BIOS.
+Shutdown the laptop and boot with a pin in hole on the right hand side to get into the BIOS.

 Change the boot order to boot from USB.